spack/spack/lib/spack/docs/getting_started.rst

 systems has problems with SSL-enabled ``https://`` URLs, due to outdated / insecure versions of OpenSSL on those systems.
-This will prevent Spack from installing any software requiring ``https://`` until a new cURL has been installed, using the technique above.
+This will prevent Spack from installing any software requiring ``https://`` until a new cURL has been installed using the technique above.

 .. warning::

-   remember that if you install ``curl`` via Spack that it may rely on a user-space OpenSSL that is not upgraded regularly.
+If you install ``curl`` via Spack, remember that it may rely on a user-space OpenSSL that is not upgraded regularly.
 It may fall out of date faster than your system OpenSSL.

-Some packages use source code control systems as their download method:
+Some packages use source-code control systems as their download method:
 ``git``, ``hg``, ``svn`` and occasionally ``go``.
-If you had to install a new ``curl``, then chances are the system-supplied version of these other programs will also not work, because they also rely on OpenSSL.
+If you had to install a new ``curl``, chances are the system-supplied version of these other programs will also not work, because they also rely on OpenSSL.
-Once ``curl`` has been installed, you can similarly install the others.
+Once ``curl`` has been installed, similarly install the others.

 .. _InstallEnvironmentModules: